Friday7352/Frivo/README.md

 API providers may charge for their services.
 You are responsible for your own OpenAI and ElevenLabs accounts, usage, and costs.

+## Recommended audio routing: Voicemeeter

+Frivo works without Voicemeeter, but Voicemeeter and its virtual audio cables are recommended when using Frivo's listening features or sending Frivo's spoken replies into VRChat.

+Use a dedicated virtual cable for the program or game you want Frivo to listen to, then select that cable as Frivo's listening input.
+This lets Frivo hear that source without also capturing your microphone, other apps, or the rest of your system audio.

+For VRChat voice output, route Frivo's spoken audio to the virtual output you use for VRChat, then select the matching virtual input as VRChat's microphone.
+The exact device names depend on your Voicemeeter setup.
+Frivo does not install or configure Voicemeeter for you.

 ## Everyday use

 The Frivo window starts and monitors the local server.
 It shows the address